englishgerrard/Sitka_Drought_Polytunnel/README.md

 ## maybe i lose this observation in analysis
 indexx <- index %>% filter(days != 49 | treatment != 'D' | clone != 1564 | clone_num != 'd')

+# VI secection
+removed some VI from thesis to simplify discussion. choice is based on in Zhang and Zhou 2019 - they selcted "In this study, we utilized four spectral vegetation indices (VIs), which are indirectly related with canopy water, NDVI, NRred edge, CIgreen, and CIred edge, and six water-sensitive spectral VIs including WI, MSI, SRWI, NDWI, NDWI1640, and NDWI2130" i added stress pigement VI (ARIm CCI and PRI) and replced NDWI2130 with WI/NDVI

 # notes